 The eyes have been called the windows to the soul for good reason: as the most expressive feature of the face, the eyes help reflect mood and personality.
 The thin skin and tissue around the eye area is also more susceptible to the early signs of aging compared to other areas of the face and body.
 The combination of droopy upper lids and puffy bags below the eyes can leave you looking tired or prematurely aged.
 Eyelid surgery (blepharoplasty) can help you look younger and more alert by repairing and subtly correcting the delicate skin and muscles around the eye area.

-Dr. Otto Placik is a specialist in eyelid surgery.
+Dr. Otto Placik is a specialist in eyelid surgery in Chicago.
 A board-certified plastic surgeon, Dr. Placik can perform blepharoplasty for cosmetic reasons, to correct obscured vision resulting from drooping lids or can perform double eyelid surgery in ethnic eyes.
 In addition to eyelid surgery, Dr. Placik also offers a range of facial cosmetic surgery procedures that can address a number of aesthetic or age-related concerns.

 Please contact us online or call our Chicago or Arlington Heights plastic surgery offices for more information on eyelid surgery, including prices.